alykotb/My-projects/ReadMe.md

 -rate only) is calculated to evaluate the performance of the prediction algorithm when changing the power and the number of top items (N-top) in the recommendation list.

-When finding out the top-N recommendations of the users we recommend the items that were not rated previously by the user, the idea of the piece of code that does that operation (excluding previously rated items by a user) is taken from a github code, https://github.com/SadeBros/CORLP/blob/master/RS_Code.ipynb which is an implementation of this paper.
+When finding out the top-N recommendations of the users we recommend the items that were not rated previously by the user, the idea of the piece of code that does this operation (excluding previously rated items by a user) is taken from a github code, https://github.com/SadeBros/CORLP/blob/master/RS_Code.ipynb which is an implementation of this paper.

 The detailed description is found in the paper's link.